antonia2510/calcium_analysis_bachelor_thesis/README.md

 # calcium_analysis_bachelor_thesis
+# Calcium Imaging Analysis (Bachelor Thesis)

-Python script for analyzing single-cell calcium imaging data
+This repository contains a Python script used to analyze single-cell calcium imaging data in the context of my bachelor's thesis.

+# Content:
+- AUC calculation
+- Peak amplitude analysis
+- basal calcium level

+# Dependencies
+- `pandas`
+- `numpy`
+- `matplotlib`
+- `openpyxl` (for Excel export)

+# Step-by-step procedure
 Data analysis of calcium imaging data was performed using Python (version 3.12.7) with the following libraries: pandas, NumPy, matplotlib and scipy.
 Raw fluorescence data given as the ratio F340/F380 for every single cell were imported from Excel files and the corresponding time axis was reconstructed based on the set frame interval of 2 seconds given by the experimental acquisition settings.
 To determine the basal calcium level, the mean ratio F340/F380 of the first 25 time frames (corresponding to the initial 50 seconds) was calculated for each individual cell.
 The overall basal calcium level was then obtained by averaging these values across all measured cells.
 To evaluate calcium responses, peak amplitude and area under the curve (AUC) were determined.
 Analyses were conducted separately for thapsigargin and ATP stimulation, using the same algorithm but adjusted parameters.